tohojo/bufferbloat-net/content/codel/wiki/Cake.md

-While we have published some mods to make cake easy to configure under the existing sqm-scripts (cake eliminates many, many lines of code there) and gui, they have not quite made it out to openwrt yet.
+While we have published some mods to make cake easy to configure under the existing sqm-scripts (cake eliminates many, many lines of code there) and GUI, cake is also quite simple to configure manually from the command line.

 Configuration of outbound is easy, the simplest default setting is:

-    modprobe sch_cake
-    modprobe act_mirred
     tc qdisc add dev eth2 root cake bandwidth XXmbit # where XX is your mbit.
 You can do kbit also. substitute your outbound interface for eth2.

 If you are interested in what pure AQM alone accomplishes, try the